Listen to this story

 Let us turn to the here and now.
 In the 1930s, climate change was barely appreciated, but today it’s one of the most important scientific issues we face.
 For years now, the National Academy of Sciences and other groups of leading scientists have provided the U.S. government with their best analysis of what is happening as humans put billions of tons of heat-trapping gases into the air.
 They’ve synthesized decades of research to this end.

 Thanks largely to human activity, the Earth’s surface has already warmed nearly 2 degrees since 1880, loaded the oceans with vast amounts of extra heat, lowered its pH, and raised sea levels.
 Glaciers are in retreat, and climate change is starting to influence extreme weather.
-If humans raising carbon dioxide concentrations at our torrential pace, climate scientists warn we will face much higher sea levels, and more extreme weather such as deadly heat waves.
+If we keep raising carbon dioxide concentrations at our torrential pace, climate scientists warn we will face much higher sea levels, and more extreme weather such as deadly heat waves.
 Oh, and by the way, climate change is projected to take a bite out of U.S. food production due to droughts and other impacts.

 There is still a lot of debate about the precise response Earth will make to climate change.
 There was a lot of debate about genes in the 1930s.
 But we knew then that genes were real, and we know now that climate change is real.
 Even if some people say it isn’t, our best science says it is.